Degree three cohomology of function fields of surfaces: Introduction

 Let $k$ be a global field or a local field.
-Class field theory says that every central division algebra over $k$ is cyclic.
-If $k$ contains $l^{th}$ roots of unity, for a prime $l$ not equal to the characteristic of $k$, then every element in $H^2(k, ~\mu_l)$ is a symbol.
-A natural question is a higher dimensional analogue of this result: let $F$ be a function field in one variable over $k$ ($k$ being a global field or a local field) which contains $l^{th}$ roots of unity.
-Is every element in $H^3(F, ~\mu_l)$ a symbol?
-This question, for $F = {\mathbf{Q}}_p(t)$ and $l = 2$ was raised by Serre ([Se], \S 8.3) in the context of the study of $G_2$-torsors over this field.
-He remarks that if every quadratic form in at least nine variables over ${\mathbf{Q}}_p(t)$ has a non-trivial zero, then indeed every element in $H^3({\mathbf{Q}}_p(t), ~\mu_2)$ is a symbol.
-In view of ([PS2], Heath-Brown/Leep [L]), every quadratic form over ${\mathbf{Q}}_p(t)$ in at least nine variables has a non-trivial zero so that every element in $H^3({\mathbf{Q}}_p(t), ~\mu_2)$ is a symbol.
-In ([PS1], [PS2]), we proved that every element in $H^3(F, ~\mu_l)$ is a symbol for a function field in one variable over a $p$-adic field, $l \neq p$.
-This was a key ingredient in the final proof ([PS2]) that over a function field in one variable over a non-dyadic $p$-adic field, every quadratic form in at least nine variables has a non-trivial zero.
+It follows from class field theory that central division algebras over $k$ are cyclic.
+If $k$ contains $l^{th}$ roots of unity, for a prime $l$ not equal to the characteristic of $k$, every element in $H^2(k, ~\mu_l^{\otimes 2})$ is a symbol.
+A natural question is whether a higher dimensional analogue of this result holds.
+More specifically, let $F$ be a function field in one variable over $k$ ($k$ being a global field or a local field) which contains the $l^{th}$ roots of unity.
+Is every element in $H^3(F, ~\mu_l^{\otimes 3})$ a symbol?
+This question, for $F = {\Q}_p(t)$ and $l = 2$ was raised by Serre (\cite{Se}, \S 8.3) in the context of the study of $G_2$-torsors over this field.

+Let $F$ be the function field of a $p$-adic curve.
+In (\cite{PS1}, 3.9), we proved that every element in $H^3(F, ~\mu_2)$ is a symbol for $p \neq 2$.
+In view of (\cite{PS2}, \cite{hb} and \cite{L}), every quadratic form in at least nine variables over the function field $F$ of a curve over a $p$-adic field has a non-trivial zero.
+In particular, every element in $I^3(F)$ is represented by a 3-fold Pfister form (cf. \cite{PS2}, 4.1) and by the surjectivity of the Arason invariant (\cite{MS}), every element in $H^3(F, ~\mu_2^{\otimes 3})$ is a symbol.
+In ( \cite{PS2}), we proved that every element in $H^3(F, ~\mu_l^{\otimes 3})$ is a symbol if $l \neq p$ and $F$ contains a primitive $l^{\rm th}$ root of unity.
+This was a key ingredient in the final proof (\cite{PS2}) that over a function field in one variable over a non-dyadic $p$-adic field, every quadratic form in at least nine variables has a non-trivial zero.